Analyzing AIkido Pharma (AIKI) and Its Rivals

-AIkido Pharma (NASDAQ: AIKI) is one of 42 publicly-traded companies in the “Commercial physical research” industry, but how does it weigh in compared to its competitors?
-We will compare AIkido Pharma to similar businesses based on the strength of its profitability, analyst recommendations, valuation, risk, institutional ownership, dividends and earnings.
+AIkido Pharma (NASDAQ: AIKI) is one of 42 public companies in the “Commercial physical research” industry, but how does it weigh in compared to its peers?
+We will compare AIkido Pharma to similar companies based on the strength of its analyst recommendations, risk, valuation, earnings, institutional ownership, profitability and dividends.

 Earnings and Valuation

-This table compares AIkido Pharma and its competitors gross revenue, earnings per share and valuation.
+This table compares AIkido Pharma and its peers revenue, earnings per share and valuation.

 |Gross Revenue